KPLinux/decryptzero/README.md

 # DecryptZero

+## Introduction
-DecryptZero is a fully open-source OCR (Optical Character Recognition) model for chess tournament notation sheets.
-DecryptZero runs primarily on the Tesseract 5 OCR model, trained specifically to read chess players' handwriting, which can get very messy at times!
+DecryptZero is a **fully open-source** OCR (Optical Character Recognition) model for chess tournament notation sheets.
+DecryptZero runs on a model trained specifically to read chess players' handwriting (which can get very messy at times!) through the open-source [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) repo.